Marvellous111/omi-mentor/README.md

 ## Project Type

-We could use any other framework, but for speed and for parallel development we will use fastAPI
+I could use any other framework, but for speed and for parallel development I will use fastAPI

 ### Stack